Moist Blueberry Sheet Cake

-A delightful blueberry cake paired with a 3 ingredient lemon glaze icing.
+A delightful blueberry sheet cake is paired with a 3 ingredient lemon glaze icing.
+Easy to make and no mixer is required!

 Including olive oil in cakes, from my Blackberry Lemon Cake to this Moist Raspberry Cake, makes them incredibly moist.
+Which is why I know you’ll enjoy it in this blueberry cake recipe.

+The lemon glaze is created with melted butter, lemon juice and powdered sugar.
 Conveniently warmed and whisked on the stovetop instead of using electric beaters.

 Should I Thaw Frozen Blueberries Before Adding Them?